Product

 The Co-Pilot in Action: "Is This Okay?”

 A typical day with Melody doesn't look like configuring a firewall.
 It looks like gardening.
 You prune, you guide, and you shape the system.
+And you do it with a partner.

 For example, Melody might surface a new behavior: Several teams are sharing material data with an unknown partner.